Single Gun Theory: Visiting the Kennedy Assassination Site

 The Turning Point

 Given the strange coincidences, the lost and tampered with evidence, the suppressed and strangled testimony, to arrive unequivocally at the conclusion that a single nitwit loser, acting alone, assassinated JFK is a little like saying that nobody on Wall Street was responsible for the financial shenanigans that led to the Great Recession.
-You have to make a concerted effort to believe that.
+You have to make a concerted effort to believe such a thing.
 You have to be allergic to the facts.

 Indeed, the Kennedy assassination stands as the pivotal moment in American history when the people of the United States went from trusting their government to suspecting it of things dark and nefarious.
-Vietnam added another layer to the cake, and Watergate put the bride and groom on top, but the Kennedy assassination caused the batter to rise.
+Vietnam added another layer to the cake, and Watergate put the bride and groom on top, but the Kennedy assassination made the batter to rise.